/terms/bm25 · 4 min read · advanced

 How it relates to other concepts

-• Complementary to vector embeddings — BM25 handles exact-string match, embeddings handle intent match.
+• Lexical-layer counterpart to vector embeddings: BM25 handles exact-string match; embeddings handle intent match.
+Together they describe the two foundational components hybrid retrieval combines.

 • Per-chunk scoring mechanism for sub-document retrieval in classical search backends.